 Engaged discussions and reasoned decision-making are often overshadowed by the concept of information sharing and group input.
 The problem with these two buzzwords is that they never lead to actual decisions that move the company forward.

 Only 12% of executives believe that their top management meetings consistently produce decisions on important strategic or organizational issues.
 That’s a painstakingly low number.

 How does your company measure up in terms of decision-making capacity?
 Do your meetings produce innovative ideas and invaluable business decisions?

-To organize highly effective meetings, we need to start with a clear goal and understand who needs to participate in order for the problem to be solved or decisions made.
+To organise highly effective meetings, we need to start with a clear goal and understand who needs to participate in order for the problem to be solved or decisions made.

 Here are the three essential steps of productive meetings where long-term decisions are made.

 Step 1: Recognize the problem at hand and develop a list of growth opportunities to evaluate with the team.Use team management software to evaluate the full potential of your team and find new topics that need to be discussed.